Supporting Tomorrows Engineers Week

-The UK’s Tomorrow’s Engineers Week (6-10 November 2017) highlights the need for the development of young engineers.
+The UK’s Tomorrow’s Engineers Week (6-10 November 2017) and Bunting Managing Director highlights the need for the development of young engineers.
 The organisation identifies that 186,000 people with engineering skills will be needed annually through to 2024.

 We talk with Simon Ayling (Bunting Europe’s Managing Director) to find out the importance of such initiatives.

 “The United Kingdom has always had a fantastic engineering and manufacturing reputation.
 We have had engineers whose work has changed history including Isambard Kingdom Brunel (1806-1859), who was the engineer behind the building of the Great Western Railway and even redirected the River Taff in Cardiff, and in more recent times Sir Tim Berners Lee who invented the World Wide Web.

 In the UK Bunting designs and manufactures engineered products and equipment at two sites.
 Our Bunting Magnetics manufacturing plant in Berkhamsted focuses on magnet technology, utilising the magnetic forces to develop magnetic systems that power wind turbines and and drive electric motors.

 At our newly acquired Master Magnets manufacturing facility in Redditch we specialise in the design and manufacture of Magnetic Separation equipment.
 These systems use magnetic forces to separate materials and are used widely in recycling and mineral processing.